PASTJL/rpi3video/README.md

 </br>
 The pdf document contains the installation guide and it is written in French .
 </br>
+To begin the installation, download the entire zip file from github to your rpi3, unzip into the /home/pi directory.<br>
+Read the document : miseEnPlaceVideo.pdf </br>

 </br>
 Projet de surveillance domotique, utilisant un raspberry pi3 et deux microcontrôleurs ESP-8266-01.</br>